FACTION BRIEF

 The Convergence Papers

 Documented Project Convergence funding sources at Nexus.
-Used by The Collective for operational planning.
+Nexus denied everything.
+The Collective used the data for operational planning.

 2180